celo-org/Proof-of-Ship/1/SaloneLawsAI.md

 ### Detailed description of the work you did this month during the contest

-- Link to PR for feature 1
-- Link to PR for feature 2
+No yet

 ## Problem

-- Need to know and understand easily laws for Sierra Leone peopel for example during conflicts
+- General public from Sierra Leone need to know, understand easily and apply the laws of their country for example during conflicts
-- Need of lawyers to find laws of Sierra Leone and analyze them
+- Lawyers of Sierra Leone need help in finding laws and analyzing them for their cases

 ## Solution

 - Repository of laws
-- Training AI model with them to help people and lawyers to explore and analyze it.
+- Training AI model with them to help people and lawyers to explore, analyze and use them

 ## Architecture